-Police and Crime Commissioner and Chief Constable are inviting the public to ask questions via Twitter at the next meeting on Tuesday 23 May at 13:30 that will be broadcast live.
+Julia Mulligan, the elected Police and Crime Commissioner is inviting the public to ask questions via Twitter for the next meeting of the monthly police accountability meeting.
+To be held on Tuesday 23 January at 13:30, and webcast LIVE, the Commissioner is focusing on reoffending.

 Julia Mulligan, elected Police and Crime Commissioner for North Yorkshire, has welcomed a reduction in 101 call waiting times after a series of improvements were made last year.